acampove/rx_run3/README.md

 # Description

-This project is used to carry out checks on Run3 data.
+This project is used to:

+- Filter, slim, trim the trees files from a given AP production
+- Rename branches
+- Download the outputs

+This is done using configurations in a YAML file and through DIRAC jobs.

 Check [this](doc/install.md) for installation instructions and for instructions on how to setup an environment to use this project.

 # Submitting jobs